This is our glossary to guide you through the minefield of the health and fitness industry.

 Delayed Onset Muscle Soreness refers to the pain and stiffness felt in muscles that's felt after unaccustomed or strenuous exercise.

-Also known as and abbreviated as DOMS.
+Also known as DOMS.

 Dynamic stretching are body movements that create a stretch in muscles but not by holding a static position (the opposite of static stretching for set time).